-- ✓ Informing us of any special educational or medical needs for members of your group.
+- ✓ Informing us of any special educational or medical needs for members of your group that may be important for the day.
 If you have not provided this information on the booking form, please contact us and let us know before the visit takes place. - ✓ Ensuring that pupils receive any required medication during the visit. - ✓ The behaviour and discipline of your group during the visit (please see the generic risk assessment for school visits).
 You are still 'loco parentis', and will be asked to sign an indemnity form to that effect on your arrival. - ✓ Ensuring that all supporting staff are fit and able to fully take part in the visit.
 Make sure you are aware of what the visit entails by reading the teachers' notes and site information sheets. - ✓ Ensuring that all participants come suitably dressed, with appropriate clothing and footwear.
 Remember that weather conditions can change quickly in exposed, upland environments. - ✓ The provision of sun cream and other welfare items if deemed appropriate by your schools/LEA.
 (Please note that all of our leaders carry first-aid kits). - ✓ Communicating to us any change in pupil numbers.
-This will inform our staff ratios, which are determined by our risk assessments. - ✓ Ensuring that the school, organisation or LEA has appropriate insurance cover for the visit. - ✓ Ensuring all participants exercise personal responsibility for themselves and others for whom they are responsible, and to follow National Coronavirus (Covid-19) Guidance and general guidance set out in our risk assessments
+This will inform our staff ratios, which are determined by our risk assessments. - ✓ Ensuring that the school, organisation or LEA has appropriate insurance cover for the visit.